christianspecht/roboshell-backup/readme-full.md

 RoboShell Backup assumes that RoboCopy and Windows Powershell are both installed on your machine and in your `%PATH%` variable.
 Depending on your Windows version, this may already be the case (see below for more information).

-The installation of RoboShell Backup itself is easy, just run the setup.
+There are two options to install RoboShell Backup:

+1. **MSI installer**
+    - Run the setup.
-When the installation has finished, the config file will automatically open in Notepad.
+    - When the installation has finished, the config file will automatically open in Notepad.
+2. **ZIP file**
+    - Unzip to a folder of your choice.
+    - Open the config file (`config.xml`) by yourself.

 You need to change the values in the config file once, according to your setup (which folders to backup, drive letters of your NAS and your USB drive).

-### Updating an existing installation
+### MSI installer: Updating an existing installation

 The setup will automatically detect the older version and update it.
 **Note that it will overwrite the `config.xml` file, so you should backup the existing file before you run the setup.**